TIBCOSoftware/snappydata/docs/howto.md

 2. Depending on your Windows installation, download the required version of the SnappyData ODBC Driver.

-3. Select **Run** to start the installation, and follow the steps to complete the installation.
+3. Select **Run** to start the installation and follow the steps to complete the installation.

 <a id="howto-odbc-step2"></a>
 ### Step 2: Install SnappyData ODBC Driver